flekschas/jupyter-scatter/docs/api.md

 - `distance` is a float value defining the distance of the camera from the scatter plot (imagine as a 2D plane in a 3D world).
 - `rotation` is a float value defining the rotation in radians.
 - `view` is an array-like list of 16 floats defining a view matrix.
+- `is_fixed` is a Boolean value specifying whether the camera position is fixed to it's current location.
+If `True`, manual pan and zoom interactions are disabled.
+Note, you can still programmatically zoom via `scatter.zoom()`.

 **Returns:** either the camera properties when all arguments are `Undefined` or `self`.